mit-orcd/slurm-docker-cluster-with-cursor/README.md

 ## Documentation

-- `PROMPT_HISTORY.md`: Documents the evolution of the project
+- `PROMPT_HISTORY.md`: Documents the evolution of the project and all changes made
 - Example READMEs: Detailed usage instructions for each example
 - Inline code documentation
+- This README: Overview of the project and its components

 ## License

-MIT License
+MIT License - See LICENSE file for details